 3. Help the kids understand what behaviors are expected and give them a better chance at fulfilling parents' expectations

-4. Build a family bond when everyone is working within the framework of the family values.
+4. Build a family bond when everyone is working within the framework of family values.

 5. Shift parents from reactive to proactive parenting!

 Most importantly, if you are basing your discipline and messaging on your family’s unique set of family values it will fit your family.
-After all, diiscipline is not a one-size-fits-all thing!
+After all, discipline is not a one-size-fits-all thing!